Autumn 1 2021

 It was lovely to see two of our children working hard at their scissor skills in our provision area.
 One of them created a house using a triangle and carefully cut around the edges and then drew the house.
 We then had another one of our children creating a tree.
 He cut out his leaves carefully, and accurately with his scissors.

 Exploring media and materials in provision

-This half term the children have enjoyed exploring their new music areas both inside and out!
+The children have really enjoyed exploring their new music area!
 We have had lots of wonderful performances of familiar songs played alongside instruments.
-The children have also enjoyed developing their own songs based on familiar characters from our Superhero stories.
+The children have really enjoyed learning ‘Incy Wincy Spider’ which is linked to our class topic of minibeasts.

 Understanding the World